-- WSSC maintained AAA bond ratings from Fitch Ratings, Moody's Investors Service, and Standard & Poor's. - In April 2014, WSSC issued \$150 million of Consolidated Public Improvement Bonds to fund new construction on rehabilitation and replacement of water and sewer mains. - In April 2014, WSSC sold \$47,395,000 of refunding bonds with interest rates ranging from 2.00% to 5.00% to refund \$52,830,000 of outstanding callable water supply, sewage disposal and general construction bonds with interest rates ranging from 4.00% to 4.25%.
-The net proceeds of \$52,955,000 (including a premium of \$5,560,000) were used to purchase U.S. Government securities.
-Those securities were deposited with an escrow agent to provide for all future debt service payments and the early redemption of callable bonds.
-The April 2014 refunding will reduce WSSC's total debt service payments over the next 9 years by \$5,439,000 and provide an economic gain of \$5,103,000. - A Consent Decree with the Environmental Protection Agency, the Department of Justice, the State of Maryland, and four environmental groups entered its ninth year.
+- WSSC maintained AAA bond ratings from Fitch Ratings, Moody's Investors Service, and Standard & Poor's. - In December 2014, WSSC issued \$250 million of Consolidated Public Improvement Bonds to fund new construction, rehabilitation and replacement of water and sewer mains. - In June 2015, WSSC issued \$35.0 million in Series A and \$55.0 million in Series B Bond Anticipation Notes. - A Consent Decree with the Environmental Protection Agency, the Department of Justice, the State of Maryland, and four environmental groups entered its tenth year.
 The Consent Decree formally identifies the remedial measures to eliminate and/or reduce sanitary sewer overflows.
-Costs of these remedial measures are estimated at \$1,825 million and are projected to be expended over 12 years, \$1,229 million of which is expected to be incurred after fiscal year 2014.
-The costs for each fiscal year are or will be included in WSSC's budget and capital improvements program. - WSSC's operating revenues rose \$26.5 million due to a 6.4% increase in water and sewer billing rates. - Operating expenses increased \$18.2 million, or 3.7%, during fiscal year 2014.
-Additions to capital assets placed in service in recent years resulted in a \$9.1 million escalation in depreciation and amortization expenses.
-The remaining increase in depreciation represents the write-off of net book values for assets that were decommissioned upon completion of upgraded or replacement facilities and equipment.
-Actuarially required costs for retirement benefits exceeded contributions, thereby increasing the related liability by \$7.3 million.
-Contributions for other postemployment benefits exceeded actuarially required costs, reducing the liability by \$3.7 million. - Capital assets (water and sewer lines, water tanks, treatment plants, pumping stations, multipurpose facilities and other facilities), net of accumulated depreciation, increased by \$455.0 million, while overall debt increased \$76.6 million in comparison to the previous fiscal year. - The increase in net position during the year included net income of \$90.9 million, and capital contributions of \$100.0 million.
+Costs of these remedial measures are estimated at \$1,881 million and are projected to be expended over at least 12 years, \$1,071 million of which is expected to be incurred after fiscal year 2015.
+The costs for each fiscal year are or will be included in WSSC's budget and six-year capital improvements program. - WSSC's operating revenues rose \$21.3 million due to a 6.0% increase in water and sewer billing rates. - Operating expenses increased \$21.6 million, or 4.3%, during fiscal year 2015.
+Intermunicipal agency sewage disposal expenses increased \$16.9 million, \$7.0 million of which represents increased operations and maintenance costs of the Blue Plains facility in comparison to FY14, while the remainder is a result of the settlement and adjustment of WSSC's share of actual expenses in prior fiscal years.
+WSSC expended \$2.7 million on new programs for condition assessment of non-PCCP pipe and acoustic fiber optic monitoring.
+Also, an additional \$2.3 million was spent on roadways impacted by pipeline rehabilitation. - Capital assets (water and sewer lines, water tanks, treatment plants, pumping stations, multi-purpose facilities and other facilities), net of accumulated depreciation, increased by \$493.6 million, while overall debt increased \$222.7 million in comparison to the previous fiscal year. - The increase in net position during the year included net income of \$105.8 million, and capital contributions of \$87.1 million.